Help for refugees, humanitarian entrants and new arrivals

-You may be able to get some payments, depending on your visa subclass and circumstances.
+You may be able to get some payments, depending on your visa and circumstances.

 Refugee or humanitarian entrants

 If your situation is difficult or extreme, you may also be able to get Crisis Payment.
 This is a one off payment.
-You’re only eligible if you’re already getting an income support payment.
+You’re only able to get this if you’re already getting an income support payment.

-Our Refugee Servicing Network can help you with other payments.
-They can also help with health services and to settle into life in Australia.
+Our Refugee Servicing Network can help you with payments and services.
+It can help you access services to help you settle into life in Australia.

 New arrivals to Australia

 We provide payments to support new arrivals who may be in hardship.
 What you can get depends on your residence status.
 If you’ve recently arrived in Australia, you may have to wait before claiming our payments or services.
 Read more about the newly arrived resident’s waiting period.

-If you’re in severe financial hardship, you may be able to get Special Benefit straight away.
-You must contact us to discuss your circumstances.
+If you’re in severe financial hardship, you may be able to get Special Benefit.

-There are other services to help you settle into Australia.
+There are services to help you settle into Australia.

 The Adult Migrant English Program can help you learn English.

 The Skills for Education and Employment program can help you with speaking, reading, writing and maths skills.

-Our Multicultural Service Officers can help you with other government services.
+Our Multicultural Service Officers can help you with our services.

 In your language

 You can read, listen to or watch information in your language.

-Call our Multilingual Phone Service to speak to a skilled bilingual service officer about Centrelink payments and services.
+- our Multilingual Phone Service to speak with us about Centrelink payments and services

-We also have free interpreters to help you with our payments and services.
-You can ask for a free interpreter or translation services when you call, book an appointment or visit us.
+We also have free interpreter and translation services to help you with our payments and services.
+You can ask for an interpreter when you call or visit us.

 Other government and community support services